-Outsourcing Statistics 2026: 55+ Facts About the Philippines BPO Industry
+Outsourcing Statistics 2026: 80+ Facts About the Global BPO & Philippines Industry

 This is a data reference page — not a sales pitch.
 Every statistic below is sourced from IBPAP, government data, market research firms, and industry reports.
 We’ve organised them into categories so they’re easy to cite, share, and search.